Murtaza01/obsidian-vault/homework/poetry/poetry_exam2.md

 In sonnet sequence the sonnets are numbered not named.

-# Sonnet 1
+# Sonnet 1 By Edmund Spenser

-In Sonnet 1 Edmund talks about how he would happy if his beloved reads his poems, he envy the pages that are touched by her soft hands, and the lines that are looked at by her eyes.
+In Sonnet 1 Edmund talks about how happy he would be if his beloved reads his poems, employing the three sense:

++ Touch: That his beloved will touch the pages of his poem.
++ Sight: That his beloved will see the lines of his poem.
++ Hearing: That his beloved will hear the rhymes of his poem.

+He envy the pages, the lines and the rhymes, and he say to them "please her alone, i care for no other thing".

+Tone: Longing,sad.
+Style: Descriptive.

 **Q/ How does Spenser describe his beloved in Sonnet 1**\?